 With an easy to remove prefilter chamber and intregrated heater chamber, this is the most advanced canister filter you can buy today.
 German engineered and aquascaper approved!

 Because of this, it’s recommended to use a hang-on-the-back filter or sponge filter that only agitates the surface of the water.
-A canister filter may have an overpowering return rate, though this can be lessened through valves or another DIY solution.
+A canister filter may have an overpowering return rate, though this is lessened through valves or another DIY solution.

 Lighting

-Threadfin rainbowfish can be kept under most lights and lighting intensities.
+Threadfin rainbowfish is kept under most lights and lighting intensities.
 Hobbyists have found that they prefer slightly dimmed conditions, but this doesn’t necessarily mean that the light fixture needs to be compromised.

 Instead, there are ways to dim the lighting in the aquarium by using botanical tannins or keeping floating plants.
 Tannins allow light to penetrate the water column while also providing an immunity boost to fish.
 Floating plants, like floating lily pads, could cast too much shadow on the plants below, so overgrowth will need to be maintained.